Peace Corps Master's International Program

 Becoming a Master's International (MI) student requires a combination of focus, flexibility, and dedication.
 As an MI Student, you will spend one to two academic years on campus completing your coursework.
 Upon receiving your overseas assignment and traveling to your host country, you will serve for twenty-seven months, three of which will be the language, cross-cultural, and technical training period.
 During Peace Corps service, Volunteers participating in the MI program work toward a thesis, professional paper, or other culminating project with the approval of UAB and Peace Corps overseas staff.
 Rather than determining a research topic in advance, MI students allow their Volunteer assignment to shape their overseas academic requirement.

 As a Master's International Student, you have an unparalleled opportunity to live and work overseas while completing the MPH.
 You will earn more than your degree, returning with feelings of independence, confidence, and accomplishment.But that is not the only benefit of Peace Corps service.
 Volunteers also have the chance to learn a new language, live in another culture, and develop career and leadership skills.
 The Peace Corps experience can enhance long-term career prospects whether you want to work for a corporation, a nonprofit organization, or a government agency.

 The safety and security of Peace Corps Volunteers is a top priority.
 The Peace Corps devotes significant resources to providing Volunteers with the training, support, and information they need to stay healthy and safe.

 Interested individuals must apply separately for admission to the UAB School of Public Health and the Peace Corps.
 Applicants to the UAB School of Public Health MI Program should apply first to the department of their choice and indicate an interest in the Peace Corps Master's International program on their application.

-Executive Director, Sparkman Center for Global Health School of Public Health
+Training Instructor, Sparkman Center for Global Health